JayJanarthanan/RPI-GARAGE/README.md

 The setup currently runs on Raspbian with Apache Web Server.
 Script attached.
 Requests are made via POST.

 Project done by Jay Janarthanan.
-You are free to use the code in this repositary for any purpose.
+You are free to use the code in this repository for any purpose.